drewblessing/gitlab-cli/README.md

 13:	user1/project1
 ```

-Note: As of v1.1.0, this command displays output in the system pager or `less` by default.
-Set configuration `display_results_in_pager` command to `false` to revert this change.
+Note: As of v1.1.0, this command can output in the system pager or `less` to improve readability when many results are shown.
+Set configuration `display_results_in_pager` command to `true` to enable this functionality.
 Use --nopager or --pager to temporarily turn paging off or on respectively.
-This effectively overrides the true/false setting for `display_results_in_pager` configuration setting.
+These options effectively overrides the true/false setting for `display_results_in_pager` configuration setting.

 ### _View detailed information about a project_